Impact Factor 3.498 | CiteScore 3.3

 Changes in environments throughout earth history affect the many variables that control deposit formation.
 On a larger scale, but also local scale, geodynamic settings of deposit formation are often key to discerning the fundamental controls on mineralization.
 The wide range of earth processes including magmatism, metamorphism, deformation, to near surface processes, including weathering and various types of erosion and hydrodynamic separation all of which contribute to formation of earth’s resources.

-Economic Geology welcomes submissions of the following article types: Correction, Data Report, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology and Code.
+Economic Geology welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology and Code.

 All manuscripts must be submitted directly to the section Economic Geology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.